wizzmark/mwcoursera/README.md

 # mwcoursera
-Mark Wiseman is a newbie
+Mark Wiseman is a newbie First time is the hardest